TheLittleBits/FloppIO/README.md

 Connect the first pico to your pi while pressing the on-board BOOTSEL button.
 If done correctly, the pico device should appear in file explorer.

-Go to `build` and move `floppy.elf` to your pico's mount folder.
+Go to the floppio directory and move `floppy.elf` to your pico's mount folder.
 The pico will unmount itself and the code is loaded.
 Check if the green led is on after a second or two.

 Now, disconnect the first pico and connect the second as shown above.
-Repeat the loading process with `build/FloppIO/pico/scanner/scanner.elf`
+Repeat the loading process with `scanner.elf`

 Now your two picos are flashed.
 Connect the ground wires of both picos to the Raspberry Pi 4.
 Then connect GPIO 14 (from the pi) to GPIO 1 (from both picos).
 If done correctly, you should now have the UART TX connected to the UART RXes from the picos.